Psi To Water Column Inches

 • h is the height of the water column

 To convert this into a usable equation for PSI to wci conversion, we need to consider unit conversions meticulously.
 The density of water is a critical factor.
-While 62.4 lb/ft³ is a common approximation, the precise density can vary slightly with temperature.
+Which means while 62.
+4 lb/ft³ is a common approximation, the precise density can vary slightly with temperature.
 For simplicity, we'll use the standard approximation.

 Calculating PSI to Water Column Inches